BonusTracker: Best credit card bonus offers in June 2021 (Chase Sapphire Preferred 100k offer added)

 Amex Marriott cards

-When you open the Marriott Bonvoy Brilliant™ American Express® Card, you’ll earn 125,000 bonus Marriott points after you spend $5,000 on purchases within the first three months of account opening.
-Plus, you’ll get up to $200 in statement credits for eligible purchases at U.S. restaurants within the first six months of account opening.
+Current bonus: When you open the Marriott Bonvoy Brilliant™ American Express® Card, you’ll earn 75,000 Marriott Bonvoy bonus points after spending $3,000 in purchases within the first three months.
+Plus, earn up to $200 in statement credits for eligible purchases at U.S. Restaurants within the first six months of card membership.

-The Marriott Bonvoy Business™ American Express® Card comes with 100,000 bonus Marriott points after you spend $5,000 on purchases within the first three months of account opening.
-Plus, you’ll earn up to $150 back in statement credits on eligible purchases made on your new card within the first three months of card membership.
+The Marriott Bonvoy Business™ American Express® Card comes with a 75,000 bonus points after you spend $3,000 in eligible purchases in the first three months of card membership.
+Plus, earn up to $150 back in statement credits on eligible purchases made within the first three months of card membership.

 Average value: We estimate that the average Marriott points value is around 0.8 cents each.
-That means, depending on which card you open, you should have no problem receiving a value between $800 and $1,000 from the points alone.
+That means, depending on which card you open, you should have no problem receiving a $600 value from the points alone.
 And you can get significantly more than that if you know the best ways to use Marriott points!
 Plus you’ll earn up to $150 or up to $200 in statement credits.

 Why it’s worth considering: Let’s first note the annual fees for these two cards: